Ozi97/CarND-Behavioral-Cloning-P3/README.md

 # Testing

-I trained my model 20% of validation data and for 30 epochs, 25 epochs, 10 epochs, and 7 epochs.
-Having more than 10 did not make much of a diffirence.
+I trained my model using 20% of data for validation and for 30 epochs, 25 epochs, 10 epochs, and 7 epochs.
+Having more than 10 epochs did not make much of a diffirence.

 The training and validation loss was minimal.